 Fairfax Imaging: fairfaxsoftware.com

 Motor Vehicle Software: dmvdesk.com

-- Assembly Bill 516 (Effective January 1, 2019); California Assembly Bill (AB) 516 requires dealers to prepare Reports of Sales electronically (on line), and to print Temporary License Plates when vehicles are sold.
+Effective 1/1/2019 ; requires dealers to prepare Reports of Sales electronically (on line) and to print Temporary License Plates when vehicles are sold.

--DMV will no longer accept the hard copies of the Reports of Sale issued by DMV to dealers prior to 2019.
+DMV will not longer accept the hard copies of the Reports of Sale issued by DMV to dealer prior to 2019.

 Dealers can process their vehicle licensing and registration paperwork electronically using DMV’s Business Partner Automation Program.
+When using a Business Partner Automation Program dealers will complete the entire transaction online, but will still need to send hard copies of the old title to the DMV.
 This can be done at the moment of sale, avoiding most paperwork, missed time deadlines, and storage of old documents.
 The following are the four DMV-approved Business Partner providers:

 MOTOR VEHICLE SOFTWARE CORPORATION Contact: Eddy Partida – Phone: 818-706-1949

 AUTOMATED VEHICLE REGISTRATION SERVICES Contact: Mark Kithcart – Phone: 707-790-8504